Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-about-type-specifications-english.rst

 - type specs should include no extraneous whitespaces and should respect the usual 80 character wide lines (thus possibly being broken into multiple lines)

-- external data (ex: information input by the user) shall be validated, and the checking code must denote these input information as of type ``basic_utils:external_data()``, ``basic_utils:unchecked_data()`` or, if appropriate, as a more precise ``basic_utils:user_data()``; these types are all (opaque) aliases for ``term()``; data shall be tagged with their expected type only once they have been validated (as one should certainly not trust the user or more generally any program interface)
+- external data (e.g. information input by the user) shall be validated, and the checking code must denote these input information as of type ``basic_utils:external_data()``, ``basic_utils:unchecked_data()`` or, if appropriate, as a more precise ``basic_utils:user_data()``; these types are all (opaque) aliases for ``term()``; data shall be tagged with their expected type only once they have been validated (as one should certainly not trust the user or more generally any program interface)

 - Dialyzer should be run regularly against the codebase to check frequently whether the sources are correct

 For a larger codebase to instrument with type specs, it may be useful to start first with the specs that can be deduced by Dialyzer from the actual code of functions.
 This can be done thanks to our ``add-deduced-type-specs.escript`` script (in ``myriad/src/scripts``).
-One should note that these specs are not, in the general case, the ones that the developer would have written (as Dialyzer cannot guess the intent of the original developer), so at least some adaptation work remains (ex: to define reusable types).
+One should note that these specs are not, in the general case, the ones that the developer would have written (as Dialyzer cannot guess the intent of the original developer), so at least some adaptation work remains (e.g. to define reusable types).

 ..
 Note::